-- 33. After consulting with the parties involved, the NCP shall make public the results of the procedures, taking into account the need to protect sensitive information, in respect of either commercial information or other information relating to the parties involved.
-Should it see fit, in particular to further the effectiveness of the Guidelines, the NCP may give its opinion on the compliance of the actions, measures and decisions of the parties, examined as part of the procedure, with the Guidelines. - 34.
-In the event of a disagreement amongst NCP members regarding the examination procedure or the outcome of a specific instance, including the publication of any possible NCP statement, the decision shall lie with the NCP Chair. - 35.
-At the conclusion of the consultation procedure, the NCP shall issue: - A report, when the parties have reached agreement on the issues raised.
-The report should at a minimum describe the issues raised, the procedures the NCP initiated in assisting the parties and when an agreement was reached.
+- 1. After consulting the parties involved and, where appropriate, the foreign NCP for RBCs concerned, the NCP for RBC will make the results of the proceedings public, taking into account the need to protect sensitive information, whether commercial or other information relating to stakeholders. - 2.
+If it deems it relevant, in particular to reinforce the effectiveness of the Guidelines, the NCP for RBC for RBC may give an opinion on the conformity of the actions, measures and decisions of the parties examined in the course of the procedure with the Guidelines. - 3.
+In application of the Procedural Guidelines, the NCP for RBC's communication is based on the principle of publicity and transparency of its decisions.
+Where one of the parties so requests, the NCP for RBC may exceptionally examine the possibility of not mentioning the identity of the complainant concerned and/or the company concerned in this communication.
+Whatever the nature of the request, the NCP for RBC is sovereign in its decision and alone decides what action to take. - 34.
+In the event of a disagreement amongst NCP for RBC members regarding the examination procedure or the outcome of a specific instance, including the publication of any possible NCP for RBC statement, the decision shall lie with the NCP for RBC Chair. - 35.
+At the conclusion of the consultation procedure, the NCP for RBC shall issue: - A report, when the parties have reached agreement on the issues raised.
+The report should at a minimum describe the issues raised, the procedures the NCP for RBC initiated in assisting the parties and when an agreement was reached.
 Information on the content of the agreement will only be included insofar as the parties involved agree thereto. - A statement, when no agreement is reached or when a party is unwilling to participate in the procedures.
-This statement should at a minimum describe the issues raised, the reasons why the NCP decided that the issues raised merited further examination and the procedures the NCP initiated in assisting the parties.
-The NCP shall make relevant recommendations on the implementation of the Guidelines, which should be included in the statement.
+This statement should at a minimum describe the issues raised, the reasons why the NCP for RBC decided that the issues raised merited further examination and the procedures the NCP for RBC initiated in assisting the parties.
+The NCP for RBC shall make relevant recommendations on the implementation of the Guidelines, which should be included in the statement.
 Where appropriate, the statement could also include the reasons why an agreement could not be reached. - 36.
-NCP decisions, which may take the form of press releases, shall in any event be made public by the NCP.
+NCP for RBC decisions, which may take the form of press releases, shall in any event be made public by the NCP for RBC.
 They may be addressed specifically to the public bodies concerned.

-The NCP shall reserve the right to issue statements during the course of its examination of the procedure, subject to confidentiality obligations. - 37.
-The NCP Secretariat shall advise the Investment Committee Secretariat of the outcomes of any procedures it has undertaken in respect of specific instances.
+The NCP for RBC shall reserve the right to issue statements during the course of its examination of the procedure, subject to confidentiality obligations.

+37. The NCP for RBC Secretariat shall advise the Investment Committee Secretariat of the outcomes of any procedures it has undertaken in respect of specific instances.